 What are some Nativity projects you have planned for this season ?
 Are you in need of some inspiration ?
 Have a look at these three boards

-Chareen is a South African born, Kiwi living in beautiful Victoria Australia with her Zoo Keeper husband Paul and their three Children Mr T19, Miss J 17 and Sir N who is 7.
+Chareen is a South African born, Kiwi living in beautiful Victoria, Australia with her Zoo Keeper husband Paul and their three Children Mr. T who is 19, Miss J who is 17 and Sir N who is 7.
 She has home educated her first two children for 15 years and just embarked afresh on the home school journey with her youngest son.
 She is passionate about supporting and encouraging home school Mom’s on their journey, is an avid lover of good books and great read alouds and enjoys scrap booking, card making and the Word of the Lord.
 She blogs about her journey over at Every Bed of Roses.